 1/2 C Dawn Dishwashing liquid

 1. Mix in open container to dissolve the baking soda.
+Do not store in a sealed container

 2. Use in a spray bottle or wash cloth or simply put in a wash tub.
 Put item (e.g.; you pup) into tub and wash it down.
 Rinse, may affect color fastness so use with caution.
 Careful-it will clog some sprayers.